 If you’re nervous about losing power or experiencing an icy winter night, you may want to invest in solenoid valves, which protect your tank from freezing.
 The valves work by draining the water from your tank if it loses power.

 Whether you’re going to be away for a particularly cold weekend, or your rental property doesn’t have a winter tenant this year, you can winterize your tankless heater to prevent it from freezing.

-- Turning Your Heater Back On: Plug the water drain, pump drain and condensate trap and put the valve drain plug and inlet filter back as well.
-Open cold and then hot water tapes and turn on your electric power to the heater.
-Turn on gas (make sure your temperature control is still off when you turn on gas).
-Once gas is on, turn on temperature control and you’re good to go!
+- Turning Your Heater Back On: Plug the water drain, pump drain, and condensate trap, and put the valve drain plug and inlet filter back as well.
+Open the cold and then hot water tapes and turn on your electric power to the heater.
+Turn on the gas (make sure your temperature control is still off when you turn on the gas).
+Once the gas is on, turn on the temperature control and you’re good to go!

 Your Pipes and plumbing may also freeze when temperatures drop so low that tankless heaters stop running.
 To protect your plumbing, you can wrap pipes with insulation or heating cable.
-Heating cable is a particularly affordable option and protects up to minus 50 degrees Celsius.
+The heating cable is a particularly affordable option and protects up to minus 50 degrees Celsius.